The genuine sessmgr.exe file is a software component of Remote Desktop Help Session Manager by Microsoft.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the sessmgr.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as Gestionnaire de session de l'aide sur le Bureau à distance de Microsoft or Microsoft® Remote Desktop Help Session Manager belongs to software Système d'exploitation Microsoft Windows or Microsoft Windows Operating System by Microsoft (www.microsoft.com).
+The process known as Microsoft® Remote Desktop Help Session Manager or Gestionnaire de session de l'aide sur le Bureau à distance de Microsoft belongs to software Système d'exploitation Microsoft Windows or Remote Desktop Help Session Manager or Microsoft Windows Operating System or Microsoft Windows operációs rendszer by Microsoft (www.microsoft.com).

 Description: Sessmgr.exe is not essential for the Windows OS and causes relatively few problems.
 Sessmgr.exe is located in a subfolder of the user's profile folder—typically C:\WINDOWS\system32\.